Our Missions

 St. Louis—Rise Together Ministries

-Pastor Worku Geremew, an Ethiopian immigrant himself, founded Rise Together Ministries to provide an after-school tutoring program, a communal mentoring program, a furniture and clothing ministry, a counseling program, and a job development program to connect the poor and immigrants in St. Louis to the Gospel.
+Pastor Worku Geremew, an Ethiopian immigrant himself, founded Rise Together Ministries to provide an after-school tutoring program, a communal mentoring program, a furniture and clothing ministry, a counseling program, and a job development program to connect the poor and immigrants in

-Brad Wos—Multicultural Director, Central District EFCA
+Brad Wos, Multicultural Director, Central District EFCA

 St. Louis—Camp Motion

 A community outreach event designed to provide a low-cost camp option for working parents, Camp Motion offers a one-week, all-day camp in the summer.
 Campers choose from art or sports options and enjoy live entertainers, games and activities, all while learning the saving truth of the Gospel.
-Jenny W. is the contact.
+Jenny Wescoat is the contact.